Dean Emeritus and Professor

 He is active in the development of media arts internationally and has previously served on the Board of Directors of the Inter Society for Electronic Art, is on the Advisory Boards of the Archive of Digital Art (Austria), the New Media Caucus and was an advisor on creative programs of digital culture to the UNESCO and the Smithsonian Institution.
 Nadarajan also served on the International Advisory Board of the ArtScience Museum in Singapore (2014-2022).
 He co-founded and continues to work on a National Science Foundation funded Network for Science Engineering, Art and Design to develop and support a national network for collaborative research, education and creative practice between sciences, engineering, arts and design.
 He served on the National Academies of Sciences, Engineering and Medicine (USA) committee and co-authored the report, Branches from the Same Tree: The Integration of the Humanities and Arts in Sciences, Engineering and Medicine in Higher Education (2018).
 Nadarajan has worked on enabling conversations, initiatives and policy changes in art and design higher education in the US in various capacities including on the Board of Directors of College Art Association (2014-18), and most recently served on the Board of Directors of the National Association for Schools of Art and Design (2018-2022).
 Nadarajan currently serves as co-convenor of the Asia-Pacific Artistic Research Network.

-He has served in a variety of academic roles in teaching, academic administration and research for almost three decades.
-Prior to joining University of Michigan, he was at the Maryland Institute College of Arts.
-He also had previous appointments at the College of Arts and Architecture, Pennsylvania State University and the Lasalle College of the Arts, Singapore.
+He has served in a variety of academic roles in teaching, academic administration and research for three decades.
+Prior to joining University of Michigan, he held appointments at MICA (Maryland Institute College of Art), the College of Arts and Architecture, Pennsylvania State University and the Lasalle College of the Arts, Singapore.